-Eating in the classrooms is discouraged.
 The consumption of food and drinks, within reason, is permitted in the classroom.
 However, students are asked to be considerate of others and to avoid consuming food items that create messes, smells, and/or noise.
-Students are expected to dispose of all trash and take responsibility for cleaning spills, food crumbs, etc. All classrooms offer food-free zones in the front of the classroom.
-Adequate breaks are provided so that students may eat in the student lounge or in designated areas on campus.
+Students are expected to dispose of all trash and clean up after themselves.
+All classrooms offer food-free zones in the front of the room.
 For health and safety reasons, neither food nor beverages are allowed in the laboratories or in any patient-contact area, with the exception of bottled water.

-Where necessary to address a documented ADA accommodation, the school reserves the right to implement a ban on either specific foods and beverages or a total ban of all items in the classroom, as needed.
-Students will be notified at the beginning of the term if there is any such ban, its scope, and the extent.
-(For more information, please see the Consumption of Food and Beverage in Instructional Areas policy on MySCNM.)
+Where necessary to address a documented ADA accommodation, the school reserves the right to implement a ban on either specific foods and beverages or a total ban of all items in the classroom, as required for the health and safety or other community members.
+Students will be notified at the beginning of the term if there is any such ban, its scope, and the items covered.
+For more information, please see the Consumption of Food and Beverage in Instructional Areas policy on MySonoran.